jflamy/owlcms4/docs/HerokuLarge.md

     ![perf-m](C:\Dev\git\owlcms4\docs\img\Heroku\perf-m.png)

 ## IMPORTANT: Scale-down

+Normally this step would not be required, unless for some reason you want to keep the applications.

+It is usually simpler to juste delete the apps as soon as done.

+Should you need to keep them:

 1. Use the same screens as above to shut down publicresults
    1. Move it back to the 1X configuration.